top of page

 Rural Matters Alliance

-Rural Matters Alliance is a mobilization of many community groups dedicated to preserving the rural character of El Dorado County.
-We need your help to STOP Parker's plan to ruin our area's landscape for their profit and our loss...
+Rural Matters Alliance is a mobilization of many community groups and residents dedicated to preserving the rural character of El Dorado County.
+We need your help to STOP Parker +G3's plans to ruin our area's landscape for their profit and our loss...

 Preservation of Rural Heritage